theneva/dissertation/src/test-project.md

 The Richardson Maturity Model (from http://martinfowler.com/articles/richardsonMaturityModel.html).

 REST does not impose any requirements on the data transfer format.
 The two main candidates are usually JavaScript Object Notation (JSON) and eXtensible Markup Language (XML).
-I chose JSON for two reasons: first, its brevity compared to XML, reducing load times; second, its ease of translation to and from JavaScript objects, which becomes important when transferring great amounts of data between a server and a web client: developers have little control over the web browser, which both encodes and decodes data for transfer.
+JSON was selected for two reasons: first, its brevity compared to XML, reducing load times; second, its ease of translation to and from JavaScript objects, which becomes important when transferring great amounts of data between a server and a web client: developers have little control over the web browser, which both encodes and decodes data for transfer.
 Both factors are likely insignificant in an application with small amounts of data, but the native JSON support in JavaScript still makes JSON more attractive than XML.
 Notably, the author of Building Microservices, prefers XML; there are certainly arguments to be made for both sides.

 With JSON, a response to an HTTP GET request to a resource `/beers/1` may be: